fbpx

 Create your own German volume training workout with Hevy, and track your progress – for free

-Does German Volume Training Assist with Fat Loss?
+Does German Volume Training Assist With Fat Loss?

 GVT might seem like an excellent fat loss training plan due to the large amount of volume you’re doing.
 More exercises and sets would allow trainees to burn extra calories and create the necessary deficit for fat loss (4).